 Hollywood Homely: DBD may not have the super defined bodies of a lot of his peers, but put him in any other circumstance and he'd be quite studly.

-Love to Hate: It remained to be seen how an Ensemble Darkhorse like Bryan could get over as a Heel, but man, oh man, has his character turned into a bastard.
+Love to Hate: It remained to be seen how an Ensemble Darkhorse like Bryan could get over as a Heel, but man, oh man, had his character turned into a bastard since his time as World Heavyweight Champion.

 White Swan of SUBMISSION